Trusted by 1000+ companies

 Immigration rules change quite frequently; please verify with official sources or contact us for the latest info before making any decisions.

-How long do Brazilians need to live in Portugal to get citizenship?
+Q2: How long do Brazilians now need to live in Portugal to get citizenship?

-Can Brazilians enter on tourist status and convert to residence?
+Q6: Can Brazilians still enter Portugal and convert tourist status to a residence permit?

-The required residency period increased from 1 year to 2 years before sponsoring family members.
+The minimum residency period before a permit holder can sponsor dependants increased from 1 year to 2 years.

 Need help with Immigration services in Portugal?